SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 }
 ```
 With this example, we have a concise but descriptive `title` for our rule, the `type` of issue it highlights, its `status` (ready or deprecated), the `tags` that should bring it up in a search and the `severity` of the issue.
-Further information can be fed to SonarQube by describing the context in the HTML file or by adding fields in the JSON document but this minimal example should be enough to register our rule.

 ### Rule Activation
 The second thing to do is to activate the rule within the plugin.
 To do so, open class `RulesList` (`org.sonar.samples.java.RulesList`).
 In this class, you will notice methods `getJavaChecks()` and `getJavaTestChecks()`.
 These methods are used to register our rules with alongside the rule of the Java plugin.
 Note that rules registered in `getJavaChecks()` will only be played against source files, while rules registered in `getJavaTestChecks()` will only be played against test files.
 To register the rule, simply add the rule class to the list builder, as in the following code snippet: